qiangqingci/testfind/readme.txt

-git is a version control system git is free software

-git is a distributed version control system git is free softwoare
+git is a distributed version control system git is free softwoare distribted under the GPL